byuawsfhtl/PythonStandardAction/README.md

 10. Classes must have a docstring

+11. Function rguments must be documented in a section started with `Args: \n`

+12. Docstring argument type must be up to date with the function arguments' type annotations

+13. Docstring argument names must be up to date with the function arguments' names

+14. When specifying a docstring arguments type, if the argument has a default, the type must be followed with `, optional`

+15. Argument defaults must be documented in the `Args: ` section in a section of their corresponding arguments saying `defaults to {default value}`

+16. A function's return type must be documented in a section started with `Returns: \n`

+17. A function's return type must be exactly equal to the documented type

 ## Adding action to your workflow

 This action is best used in the same section as the meds action.
 Just add it as another step like the following.